awell-health/awell-extensions/README.md

 ## Building your own extension

 We encourage you to fork the repo and build custom actions and webhooks to support your organization's needs.
-We have provided a sample `hello world` extension, which is located in `./extensions/hello-world`.
+We have provided a sample `hello world` extension, which is located in `./extensions/hello-world`, as well as a sample extension that uses OAuth2 Client Credentials, located in `./examples/extensions/oauth2-client-credentials`.

 ### Actions and webhooks